 The section that follows evaluates the effectiveness of PCSK9 inhibitors as a class, including the percentage LDL-C lowering effects of PCSK9 inhibitors versus placebo and versus ezetimibe, and differences by individual drug dose.
 Background lipid therapy may be important because statin therapy raises PCSK9 levels in the blood, so the percentage reduction of LDL-C tends to be greater in individuals taking statin therapy compared to those not receiving such therapy.
 Clinical outcomes, including total mortality, CVD mortality, non-fatal MI, and stroke are then discussed.
-We have elected to limit this analysis to the entire evidence base on PCSK9 inhibitors.
+We have elected to not apply any limits to the PCSK9 inhibitor evidence base used for this analysis.
 This decision was made because no trials were designed with clinical events as the primary outcome, the number of events is low, and the lipid lowering effects are similar for the approved doses of PCSK9 inhibitors.
-The meta-analysis results of Navarese and colleagues are used unless otherwise noted.1
+The meta-analysis results of Navarese and colleagues are used unless otherwise noted.